rebryant/pgpbs-artifact/README.txt

 PAPER RESULTS

-This artifact accompanies the paper ``Clausal Proofs for Pseudo-Boolean Reasoning,'' submitted to TACAS 2022.
-A copy of the paper is included in the archive.
+This artifact accompanies the paper ``Clausal Proofs for Pseudo-Boolean Reasoning,'' to be published at TACAS 2022.
 The subdirectory `experimental-results' includes the full data from the paper, as well as the ability to generate either (1) some or (2) most of that data, depending on the available computing resources.
-The ability to reproduce the full results is subject to the following limitations:
+The ability to reproduce the full results is subject to the following
+limitations:

 * We have not included the KISSAT SAT solver in our distribution.
   That prevents generating the results we used to compare our solvers to traditional CDCL solvers.
-The original data from KISSAT is included.
+The original data from KISSAT are included.

 * For the two sets of Urquhart benchmarks, we used generators that we are not authorized to redistribute.
 Instead, we have included CNF